ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/context/entity/handler.md

 ```
 ## Reaction Handler
 A reaction handler is used to specify how an entity converts a foreign event
-(from another entity) into a command for altering its own state.
+(from another entity in the same bounded context) into a command for altering
+its own state.
 This is also
 how we avoid corruption of the entity's ubiquitous language by converting
 another bounded context's concept into the handler's entity's concept.
 ```riddl